haskell/cabal/Cabal/doc/nix-local-build.rst

     ``ghc-pkg`` in the same directory as the ``ghc`` directory.
 If this heuristic does not work, set :cfg-field:`with-hc-pkg` explicitly.

-    For inplace packages, ``cabal new-build`` maintains a separate build directory for each version of GHC, so you can maintain multiple build trees for different versions of GHC without clobbering each other.
+    For inplace packages, ``cabal v2-build`` maintains a separate build directory for each version of GHC, so you can maintain multiple build trees for different versions of GHC without clobbering each other.